One dead in workplace incident in Ōmokoroa

 "Emergency services attended but sadly, the person has died at the scene," a police spokesperson said.

 An investigation is underway and WorkSafe has been notified.
+Police declined to say what kind of workplace the incident happened at.

+Lizard News Ōmokoroa editor Matthew Farrell said he understood a worker had been killed "after being hit by falling house framing".

 A St John spokeswoman said ambulance services were called to the incident at Te Kaka Pl in Ōmokoroa about 1.09pm.